- Home /

 A Traditional Tutorial will cover the state-of-the-art research, development and applications in a specific data mining related area, and stimulate and facilitate future work.
-Tutorials on interdisciplinary directions, novel and fast growing directions, and significant applications are highly encouraged.
+Tutorials on interdisciplinary directions, bridging scientific research and applied communities, novel and fast growing directions, and significant applications are highly encouraged.
 We also encourage tutorials in areas that are somewhat different from the usual KDD mainstream, but still very much related to KDD mission and objectives of gaining insight from data.

 All tutorials will be part of the main conference technical program, and are available free of charge to the attendees of the conference.
 Traditional tutorials will be of 3 hours in duration while Hands-on tutorials can be either 3 hours or 6 hours long.

 We invite proposals from researchers, creators, experienced practitioners & tutors of data mining systems and tools.
-Each proposal must include details along following lines –
+Each proposal must include the following details details:

 - Abstract (300 words)